4 Essential tips for creating a project charter

 by Mona Mortazavi

-Creating a project charter (following the PMI standard) is one of the first two things that you should accomplish during the initiating phase of the project lifecycle.
-Identifying your stakeholders is the other task that needs to be recognized during that phase.
+Creating a project charter (following the PMI standard) is one of the first two things you should accomplish during the initiating phase of the project lifecycle.
+Identifying your stakeholders is another task that needs to be recognized during that phase.
+Here are four steps for success.

 The charter helps answer the questions: Why are you starting the project?
 How will the project start?
 What are the parameters?
 And how will it be executed